Mission 29 · Stage 3

 1

-Nothing changes until you press — lastRoll keeps the previous value.
+Nothing changes until you press — lastRoll keeps its old number.

 if (digitalRead(BUTTON_PIN) == LOW)